avibharadwaj/credit-card-processor/README.md

 ## How to run

 ### Main app
-- Ensure your terminal is open at 'individual-project-avibharadwaj'
 - Run App.java in demo/src/main
 - Ensure your input files are inside 'individual-project-avibharadwaj' aka where the ReadME.md is located
 - Your output files will be created exactly where the input files are or will be overwritten if they already exist.